 License and permit bonds reimburse your clients if your business fails to complete a project in accordance with regulations and standards.

 Example: A bonded general contractor fails to obtain the necessary permit for building an addition on a client’s home.
-When the client is fined, the insurer who issued the bond reimburses the client for the amount paid.
+When the client is fined, the insurer who issued the bond provides reimbursement.
 The general contractor then pays the insurer the amount of the claim.

 License and permit bonds assure clients that your business will comply with local building codes.
 Violations include improper ventilation, wiring, and failure to install smoke detectors.

 Example: An electrician uses wiring that isn’t the right gauge in a client's home.
 After the project is competed, a building inspector finds the incorrect wiring.
 The client has to hire another contractor to fix the problem.
 The bond reimburses the client for the work and the electrician repays the amount of the claim.

 If your business is bonded and fails to comply with safety regulations, the insurer can reimburse your client for any resulting fines, replacement work, or other damages.